Variegated Calamondin Limes

 Inventory, 10 lbs : 0

-Variegated Calamondin limes are available year-round, with peak season in the winter months.
+Variegated Calamondin limes are available year-round, with a peak season in the winter.

-People in the Philippines use Calamondins for more than just food.
-Among the many uses of Calamondin include hair conditioner, bleaching stains from skin and fabric, deodorant, an acne treatment, and a remedy for coughs.
+In the Philippines, Variegated Calamondin limes are used for more than just culinary dishes.
+The limes are incorporated into hair conditioner, used for bleaching freckles from skin and stains from fabric, and used as a deodorant, an acne treatment, and a remedy for coughs.

 Variegated Calamondin limes are a natural hybrid native to China and were spread to the Philippines and Indonesia in ancient times via immigrants and explorers.
 The fruit then made its way to the United States in 1900, and today Variegated Calamondin limes are cultivated throughout eastern Asia for its juice in Indonesia, Malaysia, Thailand, and the Philippines.
 The limes can also be found as ornamental plants throughout India, the West Indies, Central America, the Bahamas, and in Florida, California, and Hawaii of the United States.

 Someone shared Variegated Calamondin Limes using the Specialty Produce app for iPhone and Android.